atomjump/atomjumpcom-content-only/appliance.md

 ## Notifications

-By default, your Appliance will notify you if you are subscribed to a forum via your email.
+By default, your Appliance will not be able to send emails (even if it gives some messages to say that you should confirm your email address.
+You presently do not have to confirm your email address to keep your account).
+To enable email sending you should see the 'Configuration' section, above.

 In order to get popup-notifications to your Android or iPhones from your Messaging Appliance, you will need to add your 'push notification' certificate keys from Google and Apple.

 __For Android:__